Serving the Automotive Industry

 Dominic Vetere Sr. and his son Mickey Vetere opened Dom’s Auto Parts in March 1964.
 Starting with only 6 employees in a small west-end yard in Toronto on McCormack Street, Dom’s Auto Parts was rapidly growing and looking to expand.
 In 1967, Dom’s Auto Parts purchased Motor City Auto Parts’ 65 acres of property in Courtice, which is where we reside today.

 In 2013, Mickey passed away leaving the family business to son Dominic.
-As past president of the Ontario Automotive Recyclers Association, Dominic remains actively involved in the automotive industry and is committed to helping the advancement of the industry he loves so much.
+As past president of the Ontario Automotive Recyclers Association (OARA), Dominic continues to be involved in the automotive industry that he has committed to advancing into the 20th century.
+He has secured his reputation as our resident philanthropist by being an ever-present source of local support, such as offering training grounds to Clarington’s fire and police departments and sponsoring dozens of local sports teams and charities over the years.